PlumpMath/reveal-js-demo-slides/README.md

         $ cd [...]/reveal.js
         $ git submodule add git@github.com:cassiel/reveal-js-demo-slides.git reveal-js-demo-slides

+(Actually, the GitHub repo. seems to carry a copy of this already.)

 Do the [Leiningen](https://github.com/technomancy/leiningen) thing to evaluate the code in `reveal-js-demo-slides/example-slides.clj`.
 (I do everything in [emacs-live](https://github.com/overtone/emacs-live).)

 This should result in files in the directory `_included` in the main `reveal.js` directory.
 Depending on your server configuration, browsing to `index-ssi.shtml` should result in a complete presentation.